eleyine/WearHacks-Website/README.md

 ## Stripe settings

 The registration app handles payment via [Stripe](https://stripe.com).
 To test this feature, edit in your Stripe API keys in your private settings files (`wearhacks_website/*private.py`).

 ## Deployment on Digital Ocean

 I wrote a `fabric` script to automate installation on Digital Ocean droplets using the one-step Django installation.
 If you are deploying elsewhere, you can have an idea of the steps to take by inspecting `server_files/fabfile.py`.

 Here are the setup instructions if you choose to do it with Digital Ocean.

-* Create a Digital Ocean droplet with a Django installation image
+* Create a Digital Ocean droplet with a Django installation image.
 * Ssh into your droplet to obtain the postgresql database password.
 It will be displayed in the welcome message.
 * Copy `wearhacks_website/settings/private.py` to `wearhacks_website/settings/server_private.py` and uncomment the postgresql settings.
 Edit in your postgresql password from the step above.

 * Make sure you have fabric installed locally.
 If you ran `setup.sh`, you already have it.
 * In `wearhacks_website/server_files/`, copy `fab_config_example.py` and rename it to `fab_config.py`.
 Edit in in your deployment host address.
-* Then in `server_files`, run `fab all`
+* Then in `server_files`, run `fab all`.
-* If you'd like a list of fab commands, run `fab -l`
+* If you'd like a list of fab commands, run `fab -l`.